 - The best way for you will depend on how much time you have and what equipment you happen to have on hand.

-Try using the boiling water bath first for the canning newbies, as it’s easier to do.
+Try using the boiling water bath first for the canning newbies, as it’s easier.

 That’s it!
 You now know how to make tomato sauce using a water bath canner.
-It is easy, straightforward, and will provide you with delicious tomato sauce for the winter months ahead.
+It is easy, straightforward, and will provide delicious tomato sauce for the winter months ahead.

 I hope this article helped show you what steps are needed to ensure that your food is safe no matter what kind of canning method you choose.
 Feel free to share this blog post if you found any part of it interesting or informative!
 Happy Canning!